build-trust/ockam/documentation/guides/draft/rust/get-started/xx-streams/README.md

 The outgoing and incoming stream parameters refer to the names of the streams we are sending and receiving messages on.

-Finally, the `connect()` method returns two routes: `tx` and `rx` that can be used to send and receive messages in the same way as any other transport.
+Finally, the `connect()` method returns two routes, `sender` and `receiver`, that can be used to send and receive messages in the same way as any other transport.

 #### Stream Communication